 Spörri had no experience as a writer at the time, but he took up the challenge.
 What he now finds easy and fun to do is meticulous research.

 He even had Illobrand von Ludwiger (a graduate physicist and systems analyst for aerospace in the USA, France and England) carry out a gravity calculation to describe his mighty ship of the gods.
-He also visits many of the sites where the events took place, which, although fictitious, lends the story additional authenticity.
+He also visits many of the places where the events took place, which, although fictitious, lends the story additional authenticity.

 1995: THE IRON WORLD (short story in booklet form (partly illustrated from 1995 to 2006).

-2012: THE LOST GOD: Day of Judgment (hardcover from 2012 to 2016).
+2012: THE LOST GOD: Day of Damnation (hardcover from 2012 to 2016).

-2017: LOST GOD: Das Jüngste Gericht (paperback & e-book from 2017 to 2023).
+2017: LOST GOD: The Last Judgment (paperback & e-book from 2017 to 2023).